 - The annual Travemunder Woche is a sailing race week in Northern Europe.
 The Sand festival in is known as Sand World.
 Travemunde was evoked by Thomas Mann in Buddenbrooks.
 It is depicted as a place of freedom, happiness and love, in contrast with the problems of everyday life.

 Lubeck is a Trave River cruise port in northern Germany.
-With a population of around 215,000, the city is located in the Schleswig-Holstein state.
-The port of Lübeck is also one of the Germany's largest cargo ports.
-The city's old part is situated on an island enclosed by the river.
+The city has population around 215,000, and is in the Schleswig-Holstein state.
+Lubeck is one of Germany's largest cargo ports.
+The city's old part is on an island enclosed by the river.
 The Elbe–Lubeck Canal connects both rivers (Trave and Elbe).
-Travemunde is the Lubeck's sea port and ferry port on Baltic Sea.
+Travemunde is Lubeck's seaport and ferry port on Baltic Sea.

 - Among Lubeck's landmarks and attractions are the Old Town's medieval architecture and narrow streets, Lübecker Dom (cathedral)), Marienkirche (St Mary's church), Lubecker Rathaus (Town Hall), Katharineum, the houses of Thomas Mann and Gunter Grass, churches (Petrikirche, Jakobikirche, Propsteikirche Herz Jesu, Aegidienkirche), Salzspeicher (warehouses).